Radiologic Technology (B.S.)

 Admission to Pre-professional Program

 The first two years (pre-professional program) are taken in the College of Liberal Arts and Sciences, the admission requirements of which are satisfied by general admission to the University.
 Students should consult with an Academic Services Officer in the Office of Student Affairs at the Eugene Applebaum College of Pharmacy and Health Sciences regarding course selection.
-Students are urged to seek additional career advisement from the Diagnostic Radiologic Technology program faculty early in their pre-professional program.
+Students may seek additional career advisement from the Radiologic Technology program faculty during their pre-professional program.

-Recommended High School Preparation: Students interested in a career in diagnostic radiologic technology should take as many of the following courses as possible: biology, chemistry, mathematics, physics, computer science, keyboarding, speech, and composition.
+Recommended High School Preparation: Students interested in a career in Radiologic Technology should take as many of the following courses as possible: biology, chemistry, mathematics, physics, computer science, keyboarding, speech, and composition.

 Admission to Professional Program

 Admission to the professional program requires completion of the above pre-professional course requirements and satisfaction of specific admission requirements listed below.
 The application deadline is November 30 for matriculation into the professional program for the subsequent Spring/Summer term.
-Prospective students are urged to contact the program as early as possible in their University studies (313-916-1348).
+Prospective students may contact the program for additional information early in their University studies (313-916-1348).

-Since each program has special requirements for admission, students are urged to attend one of the Monthly Information Meetings, held on the first Tuesday of each month, for advising and application deadline dates a year before they plan to enter.
+Students are urged to attend a Monthly Information Meeting, held on the first Tuesday of each month, for advising and application deadline dates a year before they plan to enter.

-Since applicants who are admitted will eventually be working as a member of a health care team, the admissions committee evaluates candidates based on their personal qualities as well as their academic achievement.
+Since the applicants who are admitted will eventually be working as members of a health care team, the admissions committee evaluates candidates based on their personal qualities as well as their academic achievement.
 Therefore, throughout the interview and the completion of other application requirements, such criteria as a student's maturity, motivation, knowledge of the profession, interpersonal skills, personal integrity, and empathy for others is evaluated.